-$^{^{10}}$ That is, before any taxes including social security tax paid by employer, which was 35% in the Czech Republic and 38% in Romania.
+19 That is, before any taxes including the social security tax paid by the employer, which was 35% in the Czech Republic and 38% in Romania.
 The gross wage is the proper measure of the market value of labor.

-11 Thus we are measuring the value of labor both inside and outside mines in units of coal, and then multiply it by the price coal, which is assumed to be fixed in USD (see Section 3.2).
+$^{^{20}}$ Thus we are measuring the value of labor both inside and outside mines in units of coal, and then multiply it by the price coal, which is assumed to be fixed in USD (see Footnote 12).
 Again, the fixed-price assumption avoids the nominal noises of periods when prices were unstable.
-If we discount the wage using the Consumer Price Index instead, the growth rate is virtually zero.

-12 The half figure is the estimate in Chiribuca, et. al. (2000).
+21 The half figure is the estimate in Chiribuca, et. al. (2000).
 However, some of this differential is probably transitory and reflect the temporarily worse labor market condition and the trial-and-error aspect of job search.
 Ex-miners typically worked as laborers in construction, in public-works repair, and in black market (Larionescu, Rughinis, and Radulescu 1999).